rhobbie/tool704/README.md

   - Common classes for tape and card handling

 TapeExtract
-  - This tool needs one of the SHARE tapes as inputs.
-(Currently working only for some of the tapes).
-For each binary (BI) and symbolic (SY) record on the tape it creates one card file.
+  - This tool needs one of the SHARE tapes as input.
+For each binary and symbolic record on the tape it creates one card file.
   The binary records are copied into a binary cardfile, the symbolic records are converted into a Hollerith coded cardfile.
   A textfile is created which lists all records.

 WriteTape
   - Converts an ASCII text file into a BCD tapefile.